torchnyu/blog/_posts/2020-02-26-learning-languages.md

-I believe Joel Spolsky said something along the lines of if you hire a top notch programmer with no experience in Ruby for a job, in a year you'll have a top notch programmer with a year's experience in Java.
-If you hire a mediocre programmer with 4 years of Java, in a year you'll have a mediocre programmer with 5 years of Java.
+I believe Joel Spolsky said something along the lines of if you hire a top notch programmer with no experience in Ruby for a job, in a year you'll have a top notch programmer with a year's experience in Ruby.
+If you hire a mediocre programmer with 4 years of Ruby, in a year you'll have a mediocre programmer with 5 years of Ruby.
 Guess who's gonna be the better hire?

 Part of the problem is that people take job listings too seriously.
 If